 Financial figures aside, the E36 M3 outdid the Ferrari, Porsche, Corvette, and the Acura NSX as far as handling goes.
 Handling is an important factor in a sports car, and it is relevant what happens when a car’s handling is poor.
 Seen the many Mustang crash videos on Youtube?

 With 5 years of production, there are notable changes between the 95, and the 96-99 models, and for some car savvy guys it may be the difference between night and day, while others may not even notice.
 They still think it is just a 323is with a tri color badge.
 Regardless of some cosmetic and Functionality changes, when owning the E36 M3 you get the inline-six engine, rear wheel drive, superior handling, and I hope it is a 5 speed manual.
 Automatic?
 Why?

 If you ever decide to purchase an E36 M3, make sure it is from an enthusiast or a very reputable dealership.
 I can’t stress that enough, you will do your bank account a favor, not your mechanic.
 Maintenance/service records are a bonus, as they are the paper trail of what has been done on the car.
 Do yourself a favor and stay away from the typical Craigslist “car flippers”, and low rated “sketchy” dealerships that are scattered all around the San Fernando Valley.

 Always do an inspection.
 Honesty is not always among people nowadays.
 People will say just about anything to make a sale, but an inspection is the mediation between the buyer and seller.
-Drive your M3 home with some piece of mind, and your wife won’t upset when she finds out you can’t remodel the kitchen because you need a new Engine.
+Drive your M3 home with some peace of mind, and your wife won’t upset when she finds out you can’t remodel the kitchen because you need a new engine.